Best Honey for Cooking

 Clover Honey

 The safest choice when a recipe simply calls for honey.
-Its neutral sweetness adds sweetness and moisture without steering the dish in any particular flavor direction.
-Every recipe works with clover.
+Its neutral sweetness adds sweetness and moisture without steering the dish in any flavor direction.
+Every recipe works with clover, and its lower price point makes it practical for high-volume cooking.

 $6-$14 per jar

-Keep a large squeeze bottle of clover honey near the stove for easy measuring during cooking.
+Keep a large squeeze bottle of clover honey near the stove for easy measuring.
+Its mild flavor will not compete with any spice blend.

 How to Use

-For marinades, whisk honey with acid (vinegar, citrus juice), oil, and seasonings.
-Marinate meat for 30 minutes to overnight.
-For glazes, brush honey on during the last 10 to 15 minutes of cooking to prevent burning—honey caramelizes quickly above 320°F (160°C).
-For stir-fries, add honey near the end of cooking for a glossy finish.
-For salad dressings, dissolve honey in the acid component first for even distribution.
-When a recipe calls for sugar, substitute honey at 3/4 the amount and reduce other liquids slightly.
+For marinades, whisk honey with acid (vinegar, citrus juice), oil, and seasonings — a 1:1 honey-to-acid ratio balances sweetness and tenderizing action.
+Marinate for 30 minutes to overnight.
+For glazes, brush on during the last 10 to 15 minutes of cooking to prevent burning — honey caramelizes above 265°F (130°C) and burns above 350°F (177°C).
+For stir-fries, add honey off-heat or in the last 30 seconds for a glossy finish.
+For salad dressings, dissolve honey in the acid component first for even emulsification.
+When substituting honey for sugar, use 3/4 the volume of sugar and reduce other liquids by 2 tablespoons per cup of honey used.

 What to Avoid

-Do not add honey too early when grilling or broiling—it will burn and become bitter due to fast caramelization.
-Avoid expensive specialty honeys (manuka, sidr, sourwood) for cooking, as heat destroys their unique properties and the nuanced flavors get lost in complex dishes.
+Do not add honey too early when grilling or broiling — it will burn and turn bitter due to fast caramelization.
+Avoid expensive specialty honeys (manuka, sidr, sourwood) for cooking, as heat destroys their unique bioactive properties and nuanced flavors are lost in complex dishes.
 Skip flavored or infused honey products that contain additives.
-Do not use honey in recipes requiring dry sugar caramelization (like brulee topping).
+Do not use honey in recipes requiring dry sugar caramelization (like crème brûlée topping).

 Frequently Asked Questions